jesseotremblay/jtrem.com/LINK-POSTS.md

 - Show a notice that the page will redirect to the external URL
 - Display the external domain being linked to
 - Include an external link icon in the title
-- Redirect automatically after 3 seconds (unless in iframe/preview)
+- Redirect automatically and immediately (unless in iframe/preview)

 ### In Lists and Feeds
 - Show an external link icon next to the title